 Distributed ledger technology (DLT) is a database of records that are not stored or confirmed by one single user but by a consensus of more users.
 To allow for this consensus, a series of nodes on a peer-to-peer network, replicate and save their own copy of the ledger.
 When the ledger changes, each node will then vote by algorithmic consensus.
 As a result, the database is distributed.
 One of the main benefits of DLT is that it removes the need for a centralised database controlled by a single party.
 All users hold a part of the control and visibility of information stored.
-For more information feel free to watch this video or read a Kraken´s article.
+For more information feel free to read a Kraken´s article.